 According to Pauling and Cathcart Vitamin C will boost your immune system substantially.
 They have tested that on their patients with ample results.

 Nobody knows at this moment whether Vitamin C will help in the present pandemic*.
 But as long as you listen carefully to your body it won’t harm you to take any.
 We each respond to big amounts differently.
-But we also respond differently during time.
+But we also respond differently during the time.
 When we are healthy and not stressed, we need less than when we are ill or worrying.

-So increase the dose when you don’t feel too well up to the point your bowels begin to protest and maintain that dose until you feel better.
+So, increase the dose when you don’t feel too well up to the point your bowels begin to protest and maintain that dose until you feel better.

 Can’t I get enough Vitamin C by eating oranges?